FAQs und Guides

 Proof of creation

-A dated copy of your work can be deposited with a bank or solicitor, or posted 'special delivery' to yourself (and left unopened) in order to provide evidence of when it was created.
+A dated copy of your work can be deposited with a bank or solicitor, or posted by recorded delivery to yourself (and left unopened) in order to provide evidence of when it was created.
 Should someone copy your work without permission this dated copy of your work could be important in proving that you created your work first.

 Moral rights